erhopf/REST-templates/README.md

 ## Release notes

+* **2018-11-08**: Added improve on GitHub button and report issues link to the web app.
 * **2018-11-06**: Published the beta web app.
 * **2018-11-05**: Added a cURL sample.
 * **2018-10-25**: First dump of Node.js and Python templates.